I am not a morning person.

 In Korea, early morning prayer is a staple of the church.
 Crowds of middle-aged women (and others) faithfully arise with the sun to seek God’s face and intercede on behalf of their loved ones.

 Some would call it beautiful.
 Some would call it incredibly religious.

-I personally don’t know if I could do it as a life habit, but I enjoyed it as a one-time thing (or possibly two-time thing).
+I personally don’t know if I could make it a life habit, but I enjoyed it as a one-time thing (or possibly two-time thing).